vnijs/pyrsm/pyrsm/data/basics/demand_uk_description.md

 A data frame with 572 observations on 2 variable

 * id = Store identifier
-* demand_uk = Total category sales in units per store
+* demand = Total category sales in units per store